 Another Bake Club Recipe

-We made this during Bake Club this term; it was one of my favourites.
+We made them at our Muffin Meeting during Bake Club this term; it was one of my favourites.
 I roasted the pumpkin the night before while I had something else in the oven.
-Allowed it to cool and placed it in the fridge over night.
+Allowed it to cool and placed it in the fridge overnight for each of the meetings during the week.
 Too easy.

-The next morning I popped it in my TM or food processor and blitzed it till it was smooth.
-I made a double batch for both Bake Club sessions, 1.5 kg of Pumpkin was the right amount for two batches.
+The next morning I popped it in my TM (or you could use a food processor) and blitzed it till it was smooth.
+I made a double batch for both Bake Club sessions, 1.5 kg was the right amount for the two batches.

 - 300 g plain flour